1986 Atlantic hurricane season: Hurricane Charley

-Hurricane Charley was the first hurricane to threaten the east-central United States since Hurricane Gloria in the previous year.
-The third tropical storm and second hurricane of the season, Charley formed as a subtropical low on August 13 along the Florida panhandle.
-A few days later intensified it into a tropical storm off the coast of South Carolina, and Charley attained hurricane status before moving across eastern North Carolina.
-It gradually weakened over the north Atlantic Ocean before transitioning into an extratropical cyclone, though its remnants remained identifiable for over a week until after crossing the British Isles and dissipating on August 30.
+A trough of low pressure persisted over Florida on August 11.
+After organizing and merging with a decaying frontal trough, a subtropical depression formed on August 13 near the mouth of the Aucilla River.
+The weak storm initially moved northeastward and then eastward, emerging into the Atlantic near Hilton Head Island, South Carolina, on August 15.
+That day, the system transitioned into a tropical cyclone and intensified into a tropical storm off the coast of South Carolina.
+Charley attained hurricane status on August 17, just before making landfall in North Carolina near Cape Lookout.
+After reemerging into the Atlantic near the North Carolina–Virginia state line early on August 18, Charley peaked with winds of 80 mph (130 km/h) and a minimum pressure of 987 mbar.
+It then gradually weakened over the north Atlantic before transitioning into an extratropical cyclone about 225 mi southeast of Sable Island, Nova Scotia, though its remnants remained identifiable for over a week until after crossing the British Isles and dissipating on August 30.

-The storm brought light to moderate precipitation along its path through the southeastern United States.
-In Georgia and South Carolina, the rainfall alleviated drought conditions.
-In North Carolina, where the hurricane made landfall, tidal flooding and downed trees were the primary impact.
-The storm brought high winds to southeastern Virginia, where 110,000 people were left without power.
+The storm brought light to moderate rains along its path through the southeastern United States, alleviating drought conditions in Georgia and South Carolina.
+In North Carolina, tidal flooding and downed trees were the primary impact.
+The storm brought high winds to southeastern Virginia, where 110,000 people lost power.
 Minor damage extended along the Atlantic coastline northward through Massachusetts.
-One traffic fatality was reported each in North Carolina and Virginia.
-Three people in Maryland died due to a plane crash related to the storm.
-Throughout the United States, Hurricane Charley caused an estimated $15 million in damage (1986 US$, $29 million 2008 USD).

-As an extratropical cyclone, Charley brought heavy rainfall and strong winds to Ireland and the United Kingdom, causing at least 11 deaths.
-In Ireland, the rainfall set records for 24‑hour totals, including an accumulation of more than 7.8 in which set the record for the greatest daily rainfall total in the country.
-In the country, the rainfall caused widespread flooding, resulting in two rivers overflowing their banks.
+Charley caused about $15 million in damage in the United States and five deaths, all due to indirect causes.
+One person drowned in Newfoundland.
+The extratropical remnants of Charley brought heavy rainfall and strong winds to the British Isles, causing at least 11 deaths.
+In Ireland, the rainfall set records for 24‑hour totals, including an accumulation of more than 7.8 in, which remains the highest daily precipitation total in the country.
+Consequently, widespread flooding occurred, with two rivers overflowing their banks.
 In the Dublin area, 451 buildings were flooded, some up to a depth of 8 ft.
-In the United Kingdom, the storm caused downed trees and power lines, as well as flooded rivers.
+In the United Kingdom, the storm downed trees and power lines, as well as flooded rivers.